Manion knows how to fix the women in his life in ‘Companions’

 That’s how “Companions” came to be.

-(Cover image courtesy of Ann W. of Flickr via Creative Commons license.)
+(Cover image courtesy of Ann W. of Flickr by way of a Creative Commons license.)

 ”Companions”: Revised, updated and enhanced with additional content.